vishalk7890/Catalogue/README.md

 ### What I Can Do
 - Deploy containerized apps on Kubernetes (EKS, self-hosted).
 - Manage multi-cluster setups with **Rancher**, **Helm**. **EKS**
-- Package apps with Helm charts.
+- Package apps with Helm charts or Terraform modules.

 ### Use Cases
 - Hybrid/multi-cloud Kubernetes deployments.
 - Securing clusters (RBAC, network policies).
+- Istio networking policies for service to serv map
 - CI/CD for containerized workloads.

 ### Deliverables